NathanLands/nathanlands.github.io/_posts/2014-3-3-Hello-World.md

 <p align="center"><img src="http://i.imgur.com/wAcQdD9.gif" alt="Coin Summit"></p>

+I also had Ramen with Paul Vigna of The Wall Street Journal and discussed his book "[The Age of Cryptocurrnecy](http://www.amazon.com/The-Age-Cryptocurrency-Challenging-Economic/dp/1250065631)"(by the way, you should buy it).

 Then, we participated in 2 charity events with "HackCancer", as another experiment with cryptocurrency.
 We wanted to see if people would use bitcoin for donations, and if it could actually help extend real-world fundraising efforts by also allowing people to easily donate online as well.
 The experiment was pretty much a failure.
-At the event, one of the VCs on stage(that was playing in a band) basically made fun of bitcoin and seemed pretty oblivious to what it actually was.. so yeah, that didn't help.
+At the event, one of the VCs on stage(that was playing in a band) basically made fun of bitcoin.. so yeah, that didn't help.

 <p align="center"><img src="http://i.imgur.com/Mo60seP.gif" alt="Hack Cancer"></p>

 William and I also spent time on helping with what turned out to be a very poorly planned documentary for the #1 Korean Television station, KBS.
 After talking with them, doing video interviews and touring them around San Francisco using bitcoin, it became apparent they didn't really get bitcoin or the blockchain.
 The documentary was never aired.
 ____

 Next we decided we wanted to make a cool, light hearted video to show off QuickCoin when we launched, to further re-inforce the friendly image of bitcoin to regular people.
-My buddy(and now advisor) Niero, the creator of popular gaming site [Destructoid](http://www.destructoid.com/), introduced us to a great guy named Sean Brown @ [Video Purveyor](http://videopurveyor.com/) who happened to be next door to our office.
+My buddy(and now advisor) Niero Gonzalez, the creator of popular gaming site [Destructoid](http://www.destructoid.com/), introduced us to a great guy named Sean Brown @ [Video Purveyor](http://videopurveyor.com/) who happened to be next door to our office.
 We were able to just walk over, sit on the couch, and make a pretty cool video to explain QuickCoin...

 <p align="center"><iframe src="//player.vimeo.com/video/94730113" width="500" height="281" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe></p>

 Then we launched QuickCoin V0.1.
-It was loved.
-It got a lot of media attention to, landing on the top of Reddit/r/bitcoin 3 times, top of Reddit/r/dogecoin once, and coverage by [PandoDaily](http://pando.com/2014/05/26/san-franciscos-quickcoin-bitcoin-so-simple-even-mom-can-use-it/) and many others.
+It was pretty loved despite most people telling us it would be hated.
+It got a lot of media attention too, landing on the top of Reddit/r/bitcoin 3 times, top of Reddit/r/dogecoin once(sorry guys for never making a cool Dogecoin wallet!), and coverage by CoinDesk, [PandoDaily](http://pando.com/2014/05/26/san-franciscos-quickcoin-bitcoin-so-simple-even-mom-can-use-it/) and many others.

 <p align="center"><img src="http://i.imgur.com/dQiVR2s.jpg" alt="QuickCoin V0.1"></p>